symsoft/ecc-api-guide/onboarding.md

 * Billing arrangements are set up.
 This includes both billing for resources used in the ECC platform and traffic charges incurred by the Subscription.

 * Finally the API User gets login credentials and address to an API Gateway server.
+This may also include a VPN connection to the API Gateway.